 The inverse document frequency is used to offset the impact of common words without having specialty.
 But the BOW method usually has some limitations.
 The first limitation is that it does not consider the order information of terms for document classification, but only considers the occurrences of individual terms, which is not true from both semantic and syntactic points of view.
-As a result, documents with different semantic meanings is easy to be classified into the same class only if they contain the same terms or vice versa.
+As a result, documents with different semantic meanings are easily classified into the same class only if they contain the same terms or vice versa.
 The other limitation is the high dimensionality.
 Corpora generally have at least thousands of words.
-In addition to this, if the 2-grams and 3-grams are included, the number of features for document increases significantly.
-It could generate an even more sparse term-document matrix leading to significantly increased demand of training data and potential over fitting problem for supervised learning.
+In addition to this, if the 2-grams and 3-grams are included, the number of features for a document increases significantly.
+It could generate an even more sparse term-document matrix leading to significantly increased demand of training data and potential overfitting problem for the supervised learning methodology.